Torah: Meaning and names

-The term "Torah" is used in the general sense to include both Rabbinic Judaism's written law and Oral Law, serving to encompass the entire spectrum of authoritative Jewish religious teachings throughout history, including the Mishnah, the Talmud, the Midrash and more, and the inaccurate rendering of "Torah" as "Law" may be an obstacle to understanding the ideal that is summed up in the term talmud torah (תלמוד תורה, "study of Torah").
+The term "Torah" is also used in the general sense to include both Rabbinic Judaism's written and oral law, serving to encompass the entire spectrum of authoritative Jewish religious teachings throughout history, including the Oral Torah which comprises the Mishnah, the Talmud, the Midrash and more.
+The inaccurate rendering of "Torah" as "Law" may be an obstacle to understanding the ideal that is summed up in the term talmud torah (תלמוד תורה, "study of Torah").
+The term "Torah" is also used to designate the entire Hebrew Bible.

 The earliest name for the first part of the Bible seems to have been "The Torah of Moses".
 This title, however, is found neither in the Torah itself, nor in the works of the pre-Exilic literary prophets.
 It appears in Joshua and Kings, but it cannot be said to refer there to the entire corpus (according to academic Bible criticism).
 In contrast, there is every likelihood that its use in the post-Exilic works was intended to be comprehensive.
-Other early titles were "The Book of Moses" and "The Book of the Torah," which seems to be a contraction of a fuller name, "The Book of the Torah of God."
+Other early titles were "The Book of Moses" and "The Book of the Torah", which seems to be a contraction of a fuller name, "The Book of the Torah of God".